riganti/dotvvm-webforms/web/DotVVM.WebForms.Tutorial/DotVVM.WebForms.Tutorial/Data/13-gridview.md

 -------------------------------------

-DotVVM contains a similar `GridView` control.
+DotVVM contains a similar [GridView](https://www.dotvvm.com/docs/controls/builtin/GridView/2.0) control.
 It can be populated manually, or using `IQueryable`.

-The control can be styled easily using CSS, and the paging is done by a separate `DataPager` control.
+The control can be styled easily using CSS, and the paging is done by a stand-alone [DataPager](https://www.dotvvm.com/docs/controls/builtin/DataPager/2.0) control.

 ### Default.dothtml